Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

 # Downloading-of-NASA-PACE-Image-data-using-our-STS-Customized-HyperCoast-Software
-We have created a Jupyter Notebook for you to download from GitHub so that you too can download PACE data use HyperCoast features to view and process the PACE data.
+The Science and Technology Society (STS) of Sarasota-Manatee Counties, Florida have created a Jupyter Notebook for anyone to download from this GitHub repository so that you too can learn to download PACE data and then use Geospatial Solutions HyperCoast to view, process and display the new PACE data.

 # **Visualizing NASA PACE data interactively with [HyperCoast](https://github.com/opengeos/HyperCoast)**
 ---